DataResearchLabs/my_loan_tracker/README.md

 3. **Loan Period in Years**: The length of time in years to payoff the loan assuming no pre-payments to principal are made.
 Typical values are
 15-year and 30-year, but we've added 40-year too if they come about.
 4. **Number of Payments Per Year**: This is typically 12 for monthly payments.
+5. **Date of First Payment**: Enter the year, month and day that payments will start.
+I typically prefer setting the day to the first ("1").
+6. **Extra Payment / Early Principal**: This value is optional.
+Leave it at $0.00 to stick with the original loan terms and length.
+However, if you want to pay off the loan early and reduce total interest you can try out different values to pre-pay each period to understand the impact (example: pre-paying $500 a period might save 10.5 years off the loan and save $150,000 in interest to the bank...savings you can put to use elsewhere.
+Play with this value to better understand your loan and various scenarios for paying it off faster.